 Wen is a Licensed Creative Arts Therapist and a board-certified music therapist.
 As director of the Creative Arts Therapy Program at the Center for All Abilities, she oversees program development, provides supervision to creative arts therapists, and provides clinical services to neurodiverse individuals.
 Wen obtained her Master of Arts in Music Therapy from New York University and received internship training at the Nordoff-Robbins Center for Music Therapy.
 As a former staff at the Louis Armstrong Center for Music and Medicine at Mount Sinai Beth Israel, Wen has extensive experience working with a variety of client populations throughout the lifespan.
 She currently owns a private practice in Queens.
 Outside of music therapy, Wen’s favorite thing to do is to sing, play, and have dance parties with her two amazing children and her wonderful husband.

 Jacqueline is a board-certified music therapist and a graduate of Molloy College, where she obtained her Master of Science in Music Therapy.
 She also holds a Master of Music in Flute Performance from McGill University.
 Jacqueline joined CAA’s Creative Arts team as a music therapist in 2016.
 She has held internships at the Louis Armstrong Center for Music and Medicine at Mount Sinai Beth Israel, Memorial Sloan Kettering Cancer Center, and Beth Abraham’s Institute for Music and Neurologic Function, through which she gained experience using music therapy to meet diverse needs across populations.
-Jacqueline practices music therapy from a humanistic approach, using music as a tool to help individuals recognize their value and actualize their potentials.
-In her free time, she enjoys making music, cooking, and going to the park with her dog, Charlie.
+Jacqueline resides in Washington, D.C., and now holds administrative roles at CAA.
+She also teaches piano lessons to school-age children in the D.C. area.
+In her free time, Jacqueline enjoys making music, cooking, and going to the park with her dog, Charlie.

 Family Coordinator / blue hat vocational training coordinator